shakes76/PatternAnalysis-2024/recognition/2DUNet_HipMRI_Segmentation_DarcyWeedman/README.md

 # 2D UNet for Prostate Cancer Segmentation in HipMRI

+Author: Darcy Weedman\
-Author: Darcy Weedman, Student ID: 45816985
+Student ID: 45816985

 ## Task
 The objective of this project is to accurately segment the prostate region in the HipMRI Study on Prostate Cancer using a 2D UNet architecture.
 Utilizing processed 2D slices available in NIfTI format, the model aims to achieve a minimum Dice similarity coefficient of **0.75** on the test set specifically for the prostate label.
 This segmentation task is crucial for enhancing diagnostic accuracy and aiding in treatment planning for prostate cancer patients.